 As per us, all these considerations should not weigh over your own ultimate happiness.
 If you are not happy in a marriage of ten years and see no scope for change- then where and what is the need to spend another two or three decades?

 As per us, you need to take the last and final call about your relationship.
 You need to decide is whether you want separation and divorce or not.
 Once you take your final call only then can legal strategy and process start.

-Your spouse, being lawyer himself would know importance of an amicable resolution of the divorce by proceeding towards mutual consent divorce.
+Your spouse, being a lawyer himself would know the importance of an amicable resolution of the divorce by proceeding towards mutual consent divorce.
 However, he will not let you go as long as he gets any kind of verbal and non-verbal reaction from you wherein you appear even a little indecisive.
 Thus make your decision absolute first.

 Trust above answer your questions from all perspective.